dylankuming/Vehicle-Speed-Estimation-and-Classification-Using-a-Low-Cost-CW-Doppler-Radar-Module/Phase 1 MATLAB code/README.md

 * **Direction ("towards" / "away")** affects how the zero-speed crossing is extrapolated.
 * **Cosine correction** assumes a 2 m lateral offset (`D_perp = 2 m`); adjust if geometry differs.
 * **Units:** internal speeds are in m/s; all plots display km/h.
-* Works with any properly sampled radar IF signal (typically 44.1 kHz, 16-bit PCM).

 ---